talhaimran96/CV_Assignment_1/readme.md

 https://drive.google.com/drive/folders/1ebxtTnbVOZ5WWRH3g6hksg4Mb83j4R9-?usp=sharing
 ```

-Place the dataset in the dataset folder(ignored while uploading to github), place the contents in the dataset folder as
+**Create** a **Datasets** folder in the project and place the dataset in the dataset folder(ignored while uploading to
+github), place the contents in the dataset folder as
 shown below.

 ![Dataset_folder.PNG](Figures%2FDataset_folder.PNG)